peterkaminski/intention-action-gap-wiki/Synthesis Overview.md

 - **Cultural context**: [[Chinese Philosophy]] for collectivist settings, Western frameworks for individualist contexts
 - **Practical goals**: [[Reasoned Action Approach]] for behavior change, [[Anscombe's Theory of Intention]] for moral evaluation

+## Framework Comparison

+For detailed comparison of how each framework handles the four-part structure, see [[Philosophical Frameworks - Intention, Action, and Interpretation]].

 ## Three-Level Integration Model

 ### **Level 1: Phenomenological Foundation**